W3AXL/RadioConsole2/README.md

 You will find both `rc2-daemon` and `rc2-console` available for download.
 You will need both for a full RC2 system, [see the documentation](https://rc2.readthedocs.io) for more information.

+## Support

+If you encounter issues using RC2, you should first consider joining [our Discord channel on the DVMProject discord server](https://discord.gg/Y9CF6zNtjr).
+If you don't wish to use
+Discord, you can always [create an issue using our bug issue template](https://github.com/W3AXL/RadioConsole2/issues/new/choose).

 ## Building

 ### Radio Daemon